sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

  * Failed to start wpa_supplicant
  * ERROR: wpa_supplicant failed to start
 ```
-It indicates that wpa_supplicant is installed and that we need to provide it with a valid config file.
+It indicates that wpa_supplicant is installed and that you need to provide it with a valid config file.

 Taking info from the [Gentoo handbook](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=4&chap=4), edit the following file `/etc/wpa_supplicant/wpa_supplicant.conf`: